pyocd/pyOCD/docs/options.md

 <td>False</td>
 <td>
 Use safer but slower SWD transfer function with Picoprobe.
-Default is False, so possible WAIT or FAULT SWD acknowldeges and protocol errors will not be caught immediately.
+Default is False, so possible WAIT or FAULT SWD acknowledges and protocol errors will not be caught immediately.
 </td></tr>

 </table>